 Cut the end of the top course of the panel at indicator "A," which is located above the nail slots.
-For T5 Perfection Shingles profile only, cut 4" off the top course of the panel at indicator "A," which is located above the nail slots.

 Starting on the right side of the wall, hook the bottom locking leg of the panel into the starter strip and slide the panel into the cornerpost or receiving channel.
 Leave 1/4" space between the panel and the corner for expansion.
 If you are planning to install the Mitered Cornerpost, space the panel 3" from the corner.